-- Affirm the Importance of All Postsecondary Credentials: A large and rapidly increasing portion of all postsecondary students enroll in "noncredit" courses, and this figure is expected to continue to grow.
-These programs typically lead to a postsecondary credential that often has a more immediate connection to an occupational skill or competency than most associate or baccalaureate degree programs and are frequently offered at a substantially lower cost to students.
-Despite this, postsecondary students enrolled in many short-term education and training programs are ineligible to access federal financial aid under current law due to overly burdensome program length requirements.
-Advance CTE recommends reducing current program length requirements for student financial aid eligibility under Title IV of HEA for programs that lead to a recognized postsecondary credential, as defined by the Workforce Innovation and Opportunity Act (WIOA), and demonstrate a connection to a high-demand or high-growth occupational sector. - Increase Support for Non-traditional Students to Succeed in Postsecondary Education: Through the implementation of career pathways and CTE programs of study, an increasing number of nontraditional students (those over the age of 24) are enrolling in postsecondary education to acquire additional skills to stay competitive in the labor market.
-These adult learners often face barriers to postsecondary completion and federal higher education policy has not kept pace with the additional needs of these students.
-Where possible, HEA should support efforts that afford greater opportunities to earn credit for prior learning - either from experiences on the job or in the classroom.
-Moreover, to effectively support these nontraditional students, Advance CTE recommends that HEA legislation support equitable access to federal financial aid and other wraparound institution-based support services such as child care, tutoring and job search assistance. - Reinstate Ability-to-Benefit: Education and training beyond high school is increasingly becoming a prerequisite for entry into today's modern economy.
-Yet since 2012, students who do not have a high school diploma but have demonstrated the capacity to take postsecondary coursework have been prevented from accessing federal financial aid.
-Students of all ages, experience levels and backgrounds should have the opportunity to accelerate their learning and work towards a postsecondary credential while simultaneously acquiring other necessary academic or basic education and knowledge.
-The I-BEST program in Washington state, for instance, facilitates this type of learning and new legislation should elevate and promote this concept where possible as Congress has already done through the passage of WIOA.
-To accomplish this, Advance CTE recommends reinstating the "Ability-to-Benefit" provisions in Title IV of current law to support low-skilled adults and youth seeking to attain a recognized postsecondary credential and improve their career prospects. - Restore Year-round Pell: Since 2010, the ability to award two Pell Grants in a single award year, known also as "year-round Pell" has been eliminated.
-This has prevented students who are continuously enrolled in a program from receiving the necessary financial resources to earn their postsecondary degree or credential at a faster rate.
-These resources are vital to ensuring uninterrupted student learning, increasing student persistence and promoting program completion rates.
-As such, Advance CTE recommends reinstating year-round Pell as a way to empower students to use aid resources more effectively tailored to the pace of their studies.
+• Affirm the Importance of All Postsecondary Credentials: A large and rapidly increasing portion of all postsecondary learners enroll in "noncredit" courses, and this figure is expected to continue to grow.
+These programs typically lead to a postsecondary credential that often has a more immediate connection to an occupational skill or competency than most associate or baccalaureate degree programs and are frequently offered at a substantially lower cost to learners.
+Despite this, postsecondary learners enrolled in many short-term education and training programs are ineligible to access federal financial aid under current law due to overly burdensome program length requirements.
+Advance CTE recommends reducing current program length requirements for learner financial aid eligibility under Title IV of HEA for programs that lead to a recognized postsecondary credential, as defined by the Workforce Innovation and Opportunity Act (WIOA), and demonstrate a connection to an in-demand or high-growth occupational sector that aligns with local, regional or state needs.
+This includes expanding Pell Grant eligibility to include short-term programs that can lead to a recognized postsecondary certificate, license or credential.
+Advance CTE supports the JOBS Act, which promotes Pell eligibility for high-quality job training programs that are at least eight weeks and result in industry-recognized credentials and certificates.

+- Increase Support for Non-traditional Learners to Succeed in Postsecondary Education: Through the implementation of career pathways and CTE programs of study, an increasing number of nontraditional learners (those over the age of 24) are enrolling in postsecondary education to acquire additional skills to stay competitive in the labor market.
+These learners often face barriers to postsecondary completion and federal higher education policy has not kept pace with the additional needs of these learners.
+Where possible, HEA should support efforts that afford greater opportunities to earn credit for prior learning either from experiences on the job, through military service or in the classroom.
+Moreover, to effectively support these nontraditional learners, Advance CTE recommends that HEA legislation support equitable access to federal financial aid and other wrap-around institution-based support services such as child care, tutoring and job search assistance. - Restore Year-round Pell: Since 2010, the ability to award two Pell Grants in a single award year, known also as "year-round Pell" has been eliminated.
+This has prevented learners who are continuously enrolled in a program from receiving the necessary financial resources to earn their postsecondary degree or credential at a faster rate.
+These resources are vital to ensuring uninterrupted learning, increasing learner persistence and promoting program completion rates.
+As such, Advance CTE recommends reinstating year-round Pell as a way to empower learners to use aid resources more effectively tailored to the pace of their studies.
+Advance CTE also recommends implementing annual inflation adjustments for Pell Grants.